-- Keep hands away from the lens mounting portion while the lens shift is in operation.
-Failure to do so could result in fingers being pinched between the cabinet and lens cover. - Do not use the level adjuster for purposes other than originally intended. - If a safety cover (sold separately) is used, do not carry the projector by the cover.
+- Do not place your fingers inside the lens hood while performing a lens shift.
+Failure to do so could result in fingers being pinched between the cabinet and lens. - · Do not use the tilt-foot for purposes other than originally intended.
+Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - Do not send the projector in the soft case by parcel delivery service or cargo shipment.
+The projector inside the soft case could be damaged. - · Select [HIGH] in Fan mode if you continue to use the projector for consecutive days.
+(From the menu, select $[SETUP] \rightarrow [OPTIONS(1)] \rightarrow [FAN MODE] \rightarrow [MODE] \rightarrow [HIGH].)$ - Do not bring the projector holding it by the lens hood.
+The projector may be dropped down and it may be cause of human injury. - If a safety cover (sold separately) is used, do not carry the projector by the cover.
 The safety cover can come off and the projector may be dropped, causing personal injury. - Do not unplug the power cord from the wall outlet or projector when the projector is powered on.
 Doing so can cause damage to the AC IN terminal of the projector and (or) the prong plug of the power cord. - To turn off the AC power supply when the projector is powered on, use the projector's main power switch, a power strip equipped with a switch, or a breaker.